tavisit/Genetic-Algorithm-Natural-Selection/README.md

 # Genetic Algorithm Natural Selection

-This algorithm simulates a population of individuals with 6 initial traits, mutates the population though generations and visualizes real behaviourism of the society.
-It also saves and draws some plots to ease the burden of information visualization
+This algorithm simulates a population of individuals with 4 initial traits and multiple secondary genes.
+The algorithm mutates the population though generations and visualizes real behaviourism of the society.
+It also saves and draws some plots to ease the burden of information visualization.

+If you want, the modules Individual.py and DataAnalysisModule.py can be used as standalone libraries to be embedded in your personal projects.

 ### Nota Bene